Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 Abstract

 We present a rigorous statistical evaluation of a systematic long-only strategy that dynamically allocates between Ether (ETH), Bitcoin (BTC), and cash (USDC) on the basis of standardised momentum signals and relative-strength ratios.
-The strategy is backtested on 2,202 daily observations spanning January 2020 through February 2026.
-On a risk-adjusted basis, the strategy delivers an annualised Sharpe ratio of 1.20 (Sortino 1.23), compared to 0.91 and 0.86 for passive buy-and-hold ETH and BTC allocations respectively (all Sharpe ratios computed with a 3% risk-free rate).
+The strategy is backtested on 1,836 daily observations spanning January 2021 through February 2026.
+On a risk-adjusted basis, the strategy delivers an annualised Sharpe ratio of 0.92 (Sortino 1.04), compared to 0.50 and 0.54 for passive buy-and-hold ETH and BTC allocations respectively.

 We subject these results to parameter sensitivity analysis across 448 configurations, walk-forward out-of-sample testing, circular block bootstrap inference, deflated Sharpe ratio adjustment for multiple testing, regime decomposition, and transaction cost stress testing.
-We find strong evidence of a positive risk premium associated with the strategy's timing mechanism: the excess return t-statistic against the risk-free rate is 2.824 (p = 0.0048), and 100% of tested parameter configurations outperform buy-and-hold ETH on a CAGR basis.
+We find evidence of a positive risk premium associated with the strategy's timing mechanism: the mean return t-statistic is 2.11 (p = 0.035), and 100% of tested parameter configurations produce positive Sharpe ratios, with 98% outperforming buy-and-hold ETH on a CAGR basis.

-However, we also identify material concerns: the Deflated Sharpe Ratio (DSR), while positive at 0.48, does not reach the 95% significance threshold after correcting for the 448-trial search space; the strategy underperforms passive benchmarks during sustained bull and sideways regimes; and the maximum drawdown of -66.3% remains severe in absolute terms.
-We conclude that the strategy exhibits genuine conditional alpha, predominantly sourced from bear-market avoidance, but that the statistical case for unconditional alpha is moderated by multiple-testing considerations.
+However, we also identify material concerns: the Deflated Sharpe Ratio (DSR) does not reach statistical significance after correcting for the 448-trial search space; the strategy underperforms passive benchmarks during sustained bull and sideways regimes; and the maximum drawdown of -49.8% remains severe in absolute terms.
+We conclude that the strategy exhibits genuine conditional alpha, predominantly sourced from bear-market avoidance, but that the statistical case for unconditional alpha is moderated by multiple-testing considerations and a shorter evaluation window.

 1. Introduction